How do Quadratic Regularizers Prevent Catastrophic Forgetting: The Role of Interpolation: Addressing Limitations in Quadratic Regularization

+Having established the mechanisms by which quadratic regularizers prevent catastrophic forgetting and the corresponding drawbacks of those mechanisms, we seek a simple way to avoid these problems and still prevent catastrophic forgetting.
+To this end, we note our analysis in \autoref{sec:limitations} shows that two primary conditions should be satisfied to ensure a quadratic regularizer performs well: (a) the regularizer should function in the interpolation regime and (b) importance scores be relatively constant across layers.
+We show these conditions can be easily satisfied by breaking the quadratic regularizer update (\autoref{eq:param_update}) into two operations:

+Here, the vector $R_{j}$ is defined to control the amount of interpolation at iteration $j$.
+Contrasting this update with the quadratic regularization update in \autoref{eq:param_update}, one can see the main difference lies in the order of operations: while quadratic regularizers perform the task-specific update and the interpolation operation \emph{in a single step}, our proposed modification breaks that update into \emph{two separate operations}.
+This makes the interpolation operation \emph{explicit}, instead of the implicit operation in quadratic regularization. .

-\textbf{Defining $R_{j}$:} While satisfying the above constraint, we use a measure for relative importance of a parameter for previous versus current tasks to define $R_{j}$ in a general manner.
-Here, the definition of importance from any popular quadratic regularizer can be used to determine the importance of a parameter for a given task.
-In particular, assume learning of the $n^{\text{th}}$ task is currently underway.
-Then, again using $\alpha_{n-1}$ to denote importance of parameters according to tasks $0$ to $n-1$ and $\alpha_{T_{n}}$ to denote the running average of the importance of model parameters according to the $n^{\text{th}}$ task, we define the relative importance of a parameter $\theta_{n}^{(k)}$ as
+To understand the benefit of making interpolation an explicit operation, notice that in \autoref{eq:emr}, \emph{the amount of interpolation is independent of the training hyperparameters}; only the vector $R_{j}$ controls the amount of interpolation.
+This allows us to circumvent the need of a regularization coefficient and helps avoid training instabilities arising from gradient descent dynamics (see \autoref{sec:lim1}).
+Further, we can exploit this independence to define $R_{j}$ in a manner such that the desired conditions for effective quadratic regularization are always satisfied.
+To this end, we define $R_{j}$ as a measure of the importance of a parameter for previous tasks relative to its importance for all tasks.
+Specifically, assume learning of the $n^{\text{th}}$ task is currently underway.
+Again using $\alpha_{n-1}$ to denote importance of parameters according to tasks $0$ to $n-1$ and $\alpha_{T_{n}}$ to denote the importance of parameters according to the $n^{\text{th}}$ task, we define the relative importance of a parameter $\theta_{n}^{(k)}$ as